Chicago Medical Malpractice Lawyer

 Anesthesiologists may make errors with drug administration, airway equipment, ventilation, machine operation, fluid, electrolyte management, IVs or monitoring.

 A doctor, nurse of midwife may fail to notice signs of distress or act in a timely manner when emergencies arise during pregnancy, labor or even delivery.
 Our experienced Chicago birth injury lawyers understand how trying it is to care for a newborn while fighting for compensation to treat medical issues.
-Birth injuries such as cerebral palsy, brachial plexus, meconium aspiration syndrome, Erb’s palsy, and nerve damage are often caused by negligence.
+Birth injuries such as cerebral palsy, shoulder dystocia, meconium aspiration syndrome, Erb’s palsy, umbilical cord prolapse, and nerve damage are often caused by negligence.

 Negligent doctors, surgeons, nurses or hospitals can make a number of errors that lead to a perforated bowl injury.
 Extreme negligence can merit a medical malpractice claim.